-ADAMANT supports the Monitor, Analyze, Plan, Execute - Knowledge approach (Huebscher, 2008), which abstracts the management architecture into the four needed functions of collecting data, analyzing the data, creating a plan of action based on the updated data and corresponding analysis, and executing the plan.
+ADAMANT supports the Monitor, Analyze, Plan, Execute - Knowledge approach (Kephart, 2003; Huebscher, 2008), which abstracts the management architecture into the four needed functions of collecting data, analyzing the data, creating a plan of action based on the updated data and corresponding analysis, and executing the plan.
+Undergirding these functions is knowledge extraction which raises the level of abstraction from data collection and analysis to determining the behavior and state of the system along with the appropriate high level adaptations.
 ADAMANT components are physically distributed across the computing platforms in the system, e.g., each computing platform has its own identical instantiation of TIML and the autonomic adaptation controller.
 Since environment configuration changes are published to all subscribers via DDS, all local ADAMANT components receive the same updates.
 Since components are deterministic, they generate the same transport protocol to use and initiate the same protocol modifications.
 This distributed architecture enables scalability in the number of publishers, subscribers, and computing platforms.

 The first step in ADAMANT's control flow (shown as Step 1 in Figure 2) is receiving changes to the environment configuration.
 ADAMANT creates and supports an environment monitoring topic to which various application data senders and receivers can publish and subscribe, respectively.
 For example, the heart monitoring portion of the SCAAL application can publish changes to the environment monitor topic when it adjusts its data sending rate based on requests from health workers subscribing to the data.
-Likewise, data subscribers can query the environment monitor topic for the periodic sending rate of the data and then calculate the percent loss in the network by struct QosMonitoring {
+Likewise, data subscribers can query the environment monitor topic for the periodic sending rate of the data and then calculate the loss percentage in the network by dividing the expected number of data updates for a given period with the actual number of updates received.

-long receiver_count;

-long percent_network_loss;

-long send_rate_in_Hz;

-string cpu_speed;

-string ram;

-string network_speed;

-string dds_impl;

-string composite_metric;

-};